Multi-Task Program Error Repair and Explanatory Diagnosis: Introduction

 Program errors are mistakes in the code that cause unintended behavior or incorrect results, which can occur in any type of programming language.
 Common types of program errors include syntax errors and logical errors.
 Syntax errors are mistakes in the code that violate the rules of the programming language and are typically detected by the compiler.
 Logical errors are errors in the logic or algorithm used to solve a problem, which can cause the program to produce unexpected results.

 To fix a program error, a programmer must carefully review the code and identify the mistake.
 This may involve debugging the code, testing different input values, or adding additional debugging statements.
 Once the error has been identified, the programmer can then correct the code and re-test to ensure that the problem has been fixed.
 The whole process is extremely time-consuming and labor-intensive.
 Besides, compilers typically provide error messages that contain information about the location of the error in the code and the type of error, but these messages can be difficult to interpret, especially for complex or large code bases.
+Recent advancements in detecting AI-generated code assignments \cite{xu2024chatgpt} and logic errors \cite{xu2024logic} provide a foundation for exploring more sophisticated automated program repair systems.
 Additionally, compilers usually don't provide information about the root cause of the error, which can make it difficult for developers to understand why the error occurred and how to fix it.